 Acts of Kindness for Kids in School

 As teachers, we know how important it is to teach academic subjects.
 After all, that is our job!
-But we sometimes forget that we have a valuable opportunity to teach other important skills that aren’t academic.
+But we sometimes forget that we have a valuable opportunity to teach other essential skills that aren’t academic.

-Being kind doesn’t always come naturally; it is a skill that must be emphasized, taught, and then practiced.
+Being kind doesn’t always come naturally; it is a skill that must be emphasized, taught, and practiced.

 A classroom that is characterized by acts of kindness rather than competition will be an environment that is more conducive to learning.
 Not only will our classrooms be more peaceful, but the kindness we teach in our room can also spread around the school, creating a positive school culture.